- About Us

 From the Prophets to the Gospels, we read many examples of conflicts between liberty and tyranny.
 These address freedoms of speech, travel, association, faith and even self-defense.
 Moses, Elijah, Elisha, Jeremiah, Nehemiah, Daniel and friends, Esther and her people, John the Baptist, Peter and Paul, all in some way vocally resisted tyranny to preserve liberty. […]

-Check out our new video tour of the Prince of Peace School!
+Check out the recent video tour of the Prince of Peace School!

 Unreached Villages is operated by Stan Avery and his family.
 The Board of Directors is made up of Christians from around the US.